OpenEDM/OpenEDM-arc-generator/V1/OpenEDM-arc-generator-V1.1-main-power-inductor-design.md

 There are various core options available, for example those manufactured by [Magnetics](https://mag-inc.com), [Micrometals](https://micrometals.com), and others.
 Unfortunately, purchasing these products in small quantities can be quite difficult.

-After a long search, I managed to find a suitable low-cost inductor on AliExpress: [KSF250-060A](https://es.aliexpress.com/item/1005005806889630.html).
+After a long search, I managed to find a suitable low-cost core on AliExpress: [KSF250-060A](https://es.aliexpress.com/item/1005005806889630.html).
 Its specifications are provided in the product description on AliExpress.

 It’s also necessary to calculate the other parameters of the inductor, such as saturation current, inductance versus current, and so on.
 I’ve found two useful resources on calculation methods: